AndreRatzenberger/schwarm/README.md

 - More examples and apps.
 - A real documentation.
 - Async / true multithreading.
+- Integrating dspy.
+If everything is dyncamic, what do you think will happen if you let a framw
 - An extensive arsenal of providers.
 - Dapr backend for true distributed agent shenanigans (also durable functions, aws lambdas etc will be looked at)
 - Evaluation/Optimization Framwork.
 State of the art tools helping your agents a production-ready state.
 And most of that optimization will be done by an schwarm agent system.
 Who would have thought!